SMS Schleswig-Holstein: Design

 Schleswig-Holstein had a length of 127.60 m, a beam of 22.20 m, and a draft of 8.21 m.
 She displaced 13,200 t normally and up to 14,218 t at combat loading.
 She was equipped with three triple expansion engines and twelve coal-fired water-tube boilers that produced a rated 12,503 kW and a top speed of 19.1 kn.
 In addition to being the second-fastest ship of her class, Schleswig-Holstein was the second-most fuel efficient.
 At a cruising speed of 10 kn, she could steam for 5,720 nmi.
 She had a standard crew of 35 officers and 708 enlisted men.

 The ship's primary armament consisted of four 28 cm SK L/40 guns in two twin turrets; (Note: In Imperial German Navy gun nomenclature, "SK" (Schnelladekanone) denotes that the gun is quick loading, while the L/40 denotes the length of the gun.
 In this case, the L/40 gun is 40 caliber, meaning that the gun is 40 times as long as its bore diameter.) one turret was placed forward and the other aft.
 Her offensive armament was rounded out with a secondary battery of fourteen 17 cm SK L/40 guns mounted individually in casemates.
-A battery of twenty-two 8.8 cm SK L/45 guns in single mounts provided defense against torpedo boats.
+A battery of twenty 8.8 cm SK L/45 guns in single mounts provided defense against torpedo boats.
 The ship was also armed with six 45 cm torpedo tubes, all below the waterline.
 One was in the bow, one in the stern, and four on the broadside.
 Her armored belt was 240 mm thick amidships in the citadel, and she had a 40 mm thick armored deck.
 The main battery turrets had 280 mm thick sides.